Brian Wilson Presents Smile: Background

-Announcement

-Wilson had been psychologically scarred by the making of Smile and regarded the album as his life's greatest failure.
+Wilson had long been psychologically scarred by the Smile sessions and associated the album with personal failure.
 Sahanaja recalled, "When I first met Brian, you couldn't even mention the words 'Heroes and Villains'; he'd turn around and walk away or he'd say, 'I don't want to talk about it.'"
-In December 2000, while at a Christmas party at Bennett's house, Wilson was playing songs on piano when the wife of biographer David Leaf called out a request for "Heroes and Villains".
-To the astonishment of everyone present, Wilson began playing and singing the song.
-(Note: Sahanaja later said, "If you had even mentioned it to him a month earlier, he would have freaked.")
-He then agreed to perform the song with his band at a forthcoming tribute show held in his honor at the Radio City Music Hall in New York.
-At the concert, various artists performed renditions of Wilson's songs, including "Our Prayer" and "Surf's Up", with Wilson's band providing accompaniment.
-A performance of "Cabinessence" was considered, but dropped due to its complexity.
+In 2000, while at a private Christmas gathering at Bennett's house, a request from the wife of biographer and filmmaker David Leaf prompted Wilson to play the song on piano, to the astonishment of everybody present.
+Sahanaja later said, "If you had even mentioned it to him a month earlier, he would have freaked."
+Wilson subsequently agreed to perform the song at a forthcoming tribute show held in his honor at the Radio City Music Hall in New York.
+At that event, various artists performed his songs, including "Our Prayer" and "Surf's Up", with his band providing accompaniment.
+A performance of "Cabinessence" was considered but abandoned due to its complexity.
 Following the concert, Ledbetter and Sahanaja successfully petitioned Wilson to add "Our Prayer" and "Surf's Up" into his regular setlists.
 "Heroes and Villains" and a medley of "Wonderful" and "Cabinessence" were also added.
-Within a few months, Wilson performed "Prayer" and "Heroes" during his appearance on Late Night with Conan O'Brien.
-According to Sahanaja, "It was like little baby steps all the way."
-While rehearsing for the Pet Sounds concerts in January 2002, Sahanaja attended a lunch meeting with Wilson, Ledbetter, and Pet Sounds show promoter Glenn Maxx.
-At one point, someone joked, "The only thing that could ever top this is to do music from Smile".
-Unusual for Wilson, he did not voice an objection to the idea.
+Within a few months, he performed "Our Prayer" and "Heroes and Villains" during an appearance on Late Night with Conan O'Brien.